 A further presumption is the plain meaning rule is that the drafters must use precise and unambiguous words in drafting.
 The assumption is that the words ate used in a statute are accurate and unambiguous.
 There is also a presumption that the court must give effect to the words in a statute being given legal effect regardless of the consequences – both those intended by the legislature and those not explicitly intended by the legislature.
 Over time, however, other elements indicating legislative intent can use other information, such as committee reports, to help understand legislative intent.

 When the plain rule results in an absurd answer when the literal rule of interpretation is applied, then there may be an interpretation that does more justice or appears more desirable may be chosen.
 The most crucial factor is that both interpretations are possible, given the language.
 This approach, however, cannot be used to modify the express legislative language for the sake of justice and common sense.
 There is a limit to the judge’s power to identify an absurdity.
 It is used only in cases where the application of the plain meaning rule will be absurd in context with the legislation read as a whole.
 When two interpretations are equally possible, the interpretation that appeals more to common sense and equity may be chosen.

 Legal Interventions and Evasions

 Where the language is clear and unambiguous and represents the legislature’s intention, the court should not lean on equity principles to derive an outcome inconsistent with the statute.
-Additionally, where the text is clear and unambiguous, it still does not prevent lawful evasion of the law by citizens.
-This is most often found in tax planning – which is a lawful evasion of paying taxes based on the literal reading of the tax statute and is largely determined by the elements of honesty and dishonesty in structuring the action or transaction.
+Additionally, where the text is unambiguous, it still does not prevent citizens’ lawful evasion of the law.
+This is most often found in tax planning – a lawful evasion of paying taxes based on the literal reading of the tax statute and is primarily determined by the elements of honesty and dishonesty in structuring the action or transaction.